-- a) The family and the HACN agree to terminate the contract (i.e. the family withdraws from the FSS program); or - b) The HACN determines the family has not fulfilled its responsibilities under the FSS program; or - c) An act occurs that is inconsistent with the purpose of the FSS program (such as noncompliance with the lease, noncompliance with the Section 8 program family obligations, fraud, or a violent or drug related criminal act); or - d) The HACN is permitted in accordance with HUD requirements; or - e) The HACN attempts to contact the family in writing or by phone, and the family does not respond to the contact within fourteen (14) calendar days; or - f) The family does not provide the HACN with requested information about their participation in the FSS program within a reasonable time period, including at a scheduled appointment; or - g) The family does not complete the contract prior to the expiration date; or - h) The family exercises portability to a jurisdiction that does not have a FSS program and the HACN is unable to manage the family's contract in their new location.
+- a) The family and the HACN agree to terminate the contract (i.e. the family withdraws from the FSS program); or - b) The HACN determines the family has not fulfilled its responsibilities under the FSS program; or - c) An act occurs that is inconsistent with the purpose of the FSS program (such as noncompliance with the lease, noncompliance with the HCV program family obligations, fraud, or a violent or drug related criminal act); or - d) The HACN is permitted in accordance with HUD requirements; or - e) The HACN attempts to contact the family in writing or by phone, and the family does not respond to the contact within 14 calendar days; or - f) The family does not provide the HACN with requested information about their participation in the FSS program within a reasonable time period, including at a scheduled appointment; or - g) The family does not complete the contract prior to the expiration date; or - h) The family exercises portability to a jurisdiction that does not have an FSS program and the HACN is unable to manage the family's contract in their new jurisdiction.

-2. Termination Procedures
+2. Termination Procedures:

-The Rental Assistance Program Supervisor will make the decision to terminate a family from the FSS program within the regulations and these policies and in consultation with the family's FSS case manager.

-A family that withdraws from the FSS program voluntarily, submitting a voluntary exit form and discussing its reasons for exit with their FSS counselor, will be eligible to reenroll at a later time as described in Section 8B.
-A family that is terminated under any other circumstance will be subject to the requirements of Section 8D.

-The HACN will notify the family of the termination of its FSS Contract of Participation by mail.
+- a) The Rental Assistance Program Supervisor will make the decision to terminate a family from the FSS program within the regulations and these policies and in consultation with the family's FSS case manager. - b) A family that withdraws from the FSS program voluntarily, submitting a voluntary exit form and discussing its reasons for exit with their FSS counselor, may be eligible to re-enroll as described in Section H of this Action Plan. - c) A family that is terminated under any other circumstance will be subject to the requirements of Section 801 of the Action Plan.
+"Termination of the Contract of Participation". - d) The HACN will notify the family of the termination of its FSS Contract of Participation by mail.
 The family may request an Informal Hearing to determine whether the decision to terminate FSS participation was made in accordance with HUD regulations and the guidelines in this plan.
-A request for an Informal Hearing must be made in writing (or verbally if writing is not possible) within fourteen (14) calendar days of the date of notification of the decision to terminate participation.
+A request for an Informal Hearing must be made in writing within fourteen (14) calendar days of the date of notification of the decision to terminate participation.

-S. PORTABILITY
+O. PORTABILITY